ricardani/react-suspense-demo/README.md

 This project has a debugger module (shown in the image bellow).
 To show/hide this debugger press the `-` key.
 [Debugger from jaredpalmer/react-conf-2018](https://github.com/jaredpalmer/react-conf-2018/blob/master/before-suspense/src/Root.js)

-This debugger will also delay request to images that end with `-hd.jpg`.
+This debugger will also delay request for images that end with `-hd.jpg`.
 [Patch from jaredpalmer/react-conf-2018](https://github.com/jaredpalmer/react-conf-2018/blob/master/before-suspense/patches/webpackDevServer.config.js)

 <img alt="Debugger" src="./assets/debugger.png" width="200" height="200">